Veronika Voss is a 1982 film by Rainer Werner Fassbinder.

 - No Celebrities Were Harmed: Veronika's backstory is taken almost verbatim from the fate of UFA star Sybille Schmitz.

-- Psycho Lesbian: Dr. Katz is heavily implied to be involved in a lesbian relationship with Veronika.
+- Psycho Lesbian: the evil Dr. Katz is heavily implied to be involved in a lesbian relationship with both her female nurse and Veronika.

 - Retraux: The whole film is shot like one of the melodramas that Veronika might have been in during the war.
 It's in black and white, the opening titles are in a retro cursive script, and there are lots of wipes and iris outs.